SRoddis/BricksFx/README.md

 ### What?

 `BricksFx` is a small library, which will help you to structure your code and make it reusable in other projects.
-`BricksFx` allows you to write small and handy `Brick` (modules) that can be seed up easily in new or old projects.
+`BricksFx` allows you to write small and handy `Bricks` (modules) that can be seed up easily in new or old projects.
 The key is to keep your business code (logic) away from used frameworks or dependency-injection-containers.

 ### Why?